TCLee-tech/AxessAcademy/README.md

-# AxessAcademy
+<strong>Axess Academy</strong>

+<p>Axess Academy is the learning academy of Standard Chartered Bank.</p>

+<p> I was involved in a month-long boot-camp.
+Project was to create a mock internal site for staff on-boarding credit card clients.</p>

+<p> The reference was the Next Generation On-boarding System (NGOS) platform for credit card onboarding in India.</p>
-Credit Card Origination presentation - Next Gen Onboarding System.pdf ==> slides for a presentation by someone from NGOS.
-NGOS is the platform for credit card onboarding in India.
+<p> "Credit Card Origination presentation - Next Gen Onboarding System.pdf" was the presentation deck by someone from the NGOS team.
+The ideation, User Stories, were therein.</p>

-Team Presentation Slides.pptx
+<p> "Project Flow.docx" and "Some notes on JIRA.txt" were the products of pre-coding planning.</p>

-==> slides for the final presentation made to Axess Academy staff and the line managers.
-Axess Academy is the learning academy of Standard Chartered Bank.
+<p> "Team Presentation Slides.pptx" was the final presentation made to Axess Academy staff and the line managers. </p>

-"Project Flow.docx" and "Some notes on JIRA.txt"
-==> Before coding, some planning was done.
-These are the relevant files.

-The rest of the files are for React(front-end), JavaMVC(back-end) and MySQL(database).
+<p> The project was coded with React (front), SpringMVC (back) and MySQL (database).</p>